microsoft/MixedRealityToolkit-Unity/Documentation/GettingStartedWithTheMRTK.md

 ![](../External/ReadMeImages/MRTK_Logo_Rev.png)

 The Mixed Reality Toolkit (MRTK) is a cross-platform toolkit for building Mixed Reality experiences for Virtual Reality (VR) and Augmented Reality (AR).
-This guide covers how to get MRTK, try out the hand interactions example in editor, how to add MRTK to your Unity project or Unity scene.
+This guide covers how to get started with MRTK.

 ## Prerequisites